 Criticism of the current model for trade relations in a nutshell

-Liberalisation of trade.
-Opening up markets to foreign service providers and investments.
+Liberalisation of trade.*a new case will follow Opening up markets to foreign service providers and investments.
 The protection of foreign investors.
 That is what is at the core of modern trade and investment agreements.
 Liberalisation, privatisation and commercialisation go hand in hand to give market players more room for manoeuvre, even when it comes to basic services such as water, electricity, health care and education.
 Not least because when tariffs on goods are phased out, governments are left with less revenues and reduced funding for basic services, particularly in developing countries.
 Commercial companies take over and these often display little interest in providing basic services to poorer and more marginalised groups in society.
 After all, there is not much money to be made out off them.
 In this way, international trade and investment treaties can contribute to reduced access to basic services for the most vulnerable groups in society.

 Under modern trade and investment treaties, foreign investors also gain access to government procurement.
 The standard rules included in these treaties make it harder for governments to pursue preferential policies to stimulate local activity and employment.